nerves-hub/documentation/quickstart/index.md

 # Quickstart

-This tutorial will get your up and running with a device on your NervesHub instance with minimal fuss.
+This tutorial will get you up and running with a device on your NervesHub instance with minimal fuss.
 It uses the simplest approach.
-We offer [a separate guide](TODO) for production deployments with security hardware in place.
+We offer [a separate guide](/production/index.md) for production deployments with security hardware in place.

 We will: